 - The Rhine River runs from the Swiss Alps through the Franco-German border and empties into the North Sea up in the Netherlands.
 This is the route we took.

 - The Elba River is a major Central European river and predominantly flows through Germany and the Czech Republic.
 A small bit flows through Austria and Poland.

 - The Danube River is quite long, flowing through 10 countries through Central and Eastern Europe.
 It starts in Germany and flows along the borders of Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria, Moldova and Ukraine before emptying into the Black Sea.
 I did this route years ago with family and loved it because I felt like I saw so much of Eastern Europe in one go.
 Lots of quaint, small towns perfect for a quick afternoon visit!

-You can see the route we took in the Rhine River cruise map to the right.
+You can see the route we took in the Rhine River cruise map below.

 Flights & Our Pre-Trip Experience